juanpablocs/jade-php-twig/README.md

   <?php endforeach; ?>
 ```
 ##new featured
-optional use of signe " $ " and " ; ".
+optional use of the signes " $ " and " ; ".
 Now is posible: constants and variable assing

 jade | result